17 things you need to know about butt lifts, non-surgical butt lifts and the so-called “non-surgical Brazilian butt lifts”

 Fat is known to "eat away" the connective tissue around it, thereby causing the butt to become saggy, droopy and loose.
 Furthermore, the Brazilian butt lift cannot do anything for cellulite.

 So for 2-3 years the Brazilian bum lift is the best option, if performed on the right candidate by a good surgeon.
 But to maintain it for 10-15 years you must follow a permanent strict healthy diet and exercise regime, which VERY few women do.

-[We are not against BBL, far from it.
-We just insist on people making an informed decision on what they undertake and what to expect both immediately and five years down the line.
+[We are not against cosmetic surgery - we just insist on people making an informed decision on what they undertake and what to expect both immediately and five years down the line.
 Please note: WE DO NOT OFFER ANY SURGICAL TREATMENTS.]

 Non-surgical Brazilian bum lift (BBL)?
 Bubble butt without surgery?
 They are as real as a pink unicorn.